 The research asks whether successful corruption reduction can be attributed to improved institutional operation or better enforcement; whether the role of key players and coalitions is more important; or whether a combination of all these elements is essential.
 It also considers what the international community can do to support these processes.

-The project is co-led by DLP Director Dr Heather Marquette and Research Fellow Dr Caryn Peiffer.
+The project is co-led by Professor Heather Marquette of University of Birmingham and Dr Caryn Peiffer of University of Bristol.
 It is modelled on an earlier study by Dr Peiffer that used statistical analysis of TI’s Global Corruption Barometer to identify potential case studies suitable for in-depth research.
 In the first phase of this project, fresh analyses will identify potential case studies.
 In subsequent phases, the research will drill down into the detailed political and historical processes of two cases, and will generate hypotheses on when, why and how corruption can be effectively countered.

 This emphasis on empirical and policy-relevant research goals speaks to the Sustainable Development Programme’s goal of amassing stronger evidence about how sustainable governance can be encouraged in developing countries.

 Islands of Integrity was among 16 major research projects from a range of disciplines selected in December 2016 by the British Academy for grants from the UK government’s £1.5bn Global Challenges Research Fund.
 Findings will ultimately feed into the UK’s Aid Strategy and its contribution to the UN’s 2030 Agenda for Sustainable Development.
 The project will maintain the researchers’ already close connections with experts from Transparency International, Global Integrity and the British Academy/DFID Anti-Corruption Evidence Partnership.